Christmas devotionals areeeeee ...really good.- skitells (if you don't know what I'm referring to here, it's okay.)

 This week I just want to share a quick part of a talk that I read this week that really helped me understand how God loves us:

-“How could you do this to me? was making such wonderful growth.
-And now you have cut me down.
-Every plant in the garden will look down on me. … How could you do this to me? thought you were the gardener here.”
+“How could you do this to me?
+I was making such wonderful growth. …And now you have cut me down.
+Every plant in the garden will look down on me. … How could you do this to me?
+I thought you were the gardener here.”

-Years later, President Brown was field officer in the Canadian Army serving in England.
-When superior officer became battle casualty,President Brown was in line to be promoted to general, and he was summoned to London.
-But even though he was fully qualified for the promotion, it was denied him because he was Mormon.
-The commanding general said in essence, “You deserve the appointment, but cannot give it to you.”
+Years later, President Brown was a field officer in the Canadian Army serving in England.
+When a superior officer became a battle casualty,President Brown was in line to be promoted to general, and he was summoned to London.
+But even though he was fully qualified for the promotion, it was denied him because he was a Mormon.
+The commanding general said in essence, “You deserve the appointment, but I cannot give it to you.”
 What President Brown had spent 10 years hoping,praying, and preparing for slipped through his fingers in that moment because of blatant discrimination.
 Continuing his story, President Brown remembered:

-“… And now, almost 50 years later, look up to [God] and say, ‘Thank you,Mr. Gardener, for cutting me down, for loving me enough to hurt me.’”5
+“… And now, almost 50 years later, I look up to [God] and say, ‘Thank you,Mr. Gardener, for cutting me down, for loving me enough to hurt me.’”5

 I know that when it is hard, it's just because He trusts us to grow into something much better.
 I hope you all have a great week!